 If Orual’s “Need-love” was a combination of love, anger, and pride, Lizzie’s was equal parts fear and love.
 She kept her secrets from everyone around her . . . her son, her mother, and her friends who were by necessity transitory . . . in an effort to maintain control of the situation.
 However, for Lizzie, circumstances began to escalate that were far beyond her control.

-After the little family begins to get established in their new community and obtains a sense of balance, exposure threatens on two different fronts.
+After the little family begins to get established in their new community and obtain a sense of balance, exposure threatens on two different fronts.
 The first comes in the form of Frankie’s cocky friend Ricky who shows him a newspaper announcement that the ship Accra will be docking in Greenock the following week, making a bet with Frankie that his dad will not come to see him.
 Betting his prized cards against Frankie’s precious stamp collection, he seems certain that Frankie’s father will be a no-show.
 From where did this confidence come?
 Perhaps Auerbach agrees with filmmaker Krzystof Kieslowski who once stated, “Children know more because they think with their instinct, not their reason.”
 Somehow Ricky senses the situation is off and believes he has a sure thing.

 This revelation also prompts a second issue not immediately apparent.
 Because Frankie diligently charts the path of his dad’s ship, his map shows the ship should be approaching the coast of Africa, not anywhere near Greenock, Scotland.
 This begins to raise questions in Frankie’s own mind which are pieced together in the end.
 Lizzie, like Orual and Lewis’s “Conditioners”, believed she had the best in mind for her son; however, within each of us is a desire for truth that will forever push against the curtain of deception, no matter how lovingly hung.